AP VoteCast: North Carolina voters sour on state of nation

 “I did not like how he handled the whole coronavirus situation,” McLaurin said.
 “There are a lot of struggling families out there, and we got only roughly around $1,200 for the stimulus package to last us seven months.”

 Black voters were more likely to back Biden over Trump, but white voters were more likely to back Trump.
-Biden was preferred among college-educated voters, but voters without a college degree were split.
+College-educated voters were more likely to support Biden over Trump.
+Voters without a college degree were more likely to prefer Trump.

 All-access digital subscription